yangcht/radex_emcee/README.md

 ### Note:

-This code combines `emcee` and `RADEX`, performing MCMC sampling on the RADEX-parameters space WITHOUT predefined grids, which leads to faster a convergence time and a better sampling of the parameter space.
+- This code combines `emcee` and `RADEX`, performing MCMC sampling on the RADEX-parameters space WITHOUT predefined grids, which leads to faster a convergence time and a better sampling of the parameter space.
+- Simply use `replot` function to generate the figures.

 ### Dependence: